WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupWhonix.md

 This concludes the tutorial on installing and running Wasabi Wallet in Whonix.

-The instructions provided an isolated, completely Tor-ified environment in which a user may:
+Following the steps in this tutorial will create an isolated, completely Tor-ified online environment in which a user may:

 - Run the currently released Wasabi Wallet as their primary wallet.
 - Check out and test a development branch or pull request.